Skip navigation

 People with panic disorder are more likely to:

-• Abuse alcohol or illegal drugs
+• Misuse alcohol or use illegal drugs

 • Be unemployed or less productive at work